$O(\alpha_s)$ corrections to the polar angle dependence of the longitudinal spin-spin correlation asymmetry in $e^+e^-\to q\bar q$: Numerical results

-In Figs.~\ref{fig6}--\ref{fig8} we show the corresponding plots for $(b\bar b)$-production at center-of-mass energies of $\sqrt{q^2}=10$, $20$ and $50\GeV$ and at the $Z$ pole ($m_Z=91.188\GeV$).
+In Figs.~\ref{fig6}--\ref{fig8} we show plots for $(b\bar b)$-production at center-of-mass energies of $\sqrt{q^2}=10$, $20$ and $50\GeV$ and at the $Z$ pole ($m_Z=91.188\GeV$).
 We use a pole mass of $m_b=4.8\GeV$ for the bottom quark.
-In Fig.~\ref{fig6} we show the polar angle dependence of the $O(\alpha_s)$ longitudinal spin-spin correlation function $P^{\ell\ell}(\cos\theta)$.
+In Fig.~\ref{fig6} we show the polar angle dependence of the $O(\alpha_s)$ longitudinal spin--spin correlation function $P^{\ell\ell}(\cos\theta)$.
 The forward-backward asymmetry of $P^{\ell\ell}$ is not as pronounced as in the top quark case and, contrary to the top quark case, its angular distribution is only slightly enhanced in the forward hemisphere.
-At the $Z$ pole one has an almost flat distribution close to the value of $P^{\ell\ell}=-1$ as expected for massless QCD.
+At the $Z$ pole one has an almost flat distribution close to the asymptotic value of $P^{\ell\ell}=-1+4\alpha_{s}/3\pi$.
 The deviation from the $-100\%$ value is again due to the anomalous contribution.

 In Fig.~\ref{fig7} we exhibit the size of the $O(\alpha_s)$ corrections defined by the measure $\Delta P^{\ell\ell}$ as defined in Eq.~(\ref{relcorr}).
 Close to threshold at $\sqrt{q^2}=10\GeV$ the $O(\alpha_s)$ corrections in the forward and the backward directions are quite small.
 The corrections become larger away from the forward and backward directions and rise to $\simeq3.5\%$ at $\theta=90^0$.
 As the energy increases, the $O(\alpha_s)$ corrections become progressively flatter and tend to turn to negative values.
 At the $Z$ peak the $O(\alpha_s)$ corrections are almost flat and reach a value of $\simeq-3.4\%$ which again shows that they are dominated by the anomalous contribution.